ShubhamJ010/youtube-music-scrobbler/README.md

 1. Run locally first for Last.fm OAuth and YTMusic setup
 2. Copy `.env` and `browser.json` to server
 3. Set up cron job with both files

+### GitHub Actions Deployment (Recommended)

+Automate scrobbling using GitHub Actions for reliable, serverless execution:

+1. **Follow the detailed setup guide:** See [GITHUB_ACTIONS_GUIDE.md](GITHUB_ACTIONS_GUIDE.md) for complete instructions on:
+   - Setting up repository secrets (API keys, cookies, Discord webhook)
+   - Configuring the workflow
+   - Security best practices
+   - Troubleshooting common issues

+2. **The workflow runs on a schedule** (default: every 30 minutes) and can be triggered manually

+3. **Includes error notifications** via Discord webhook when issues occur

+4. **Automated cookie validation** that alerts you when your YouTube Music cookie needs updating

 ---